rumenmitov/macroeconomics/pages/Mock Exam Part 2.md

   logseq.order-list-type:: number
 - b
   logseq.order-list-type:: number
+- a
+  logseq.order-list-type:: number
-- For an equilibrium to be reached, M must decrease.
-This can be done by selling bonds and will result in logseq.order-list-type:: number
+  For an equilibrium to be reached, M must decrease.
+This can be done by selling bonds and will result in higher interest rates.
+- logseq.order-list-type:: number